revel/revel.github.io/manual/routing.md

 ---
-title: Routing
+title: URL Routing
 layout: manual
 ---

-Routes are defined in the separate `conf/routes` file.
+URL's and Routes are defined in the `conf/routes` file, and the basic syntax is three columns as example below:

-The basic syntax is:
+{% highlight ini %}
 [METHOD] [URL Pattern] [Controller.Action]

-This example demonstrates all of the features:
+GET      /             MySite.Welcome
+{% endhighlight %}

 ~~~
 # conf/routes